sdp-prover/sdp-prover.github.io/src/index.md

 entailments collected from the separation logic competition SL-COMP 2019. **SDP** can disprove all of these entailments with the average proving time of 0.36s per entailment.
-It outperformed all state-of-the-art separation logic provers, which can prove at most 71.4\% (137/192) of the benchmarks.
-The detailed results is presented in the below table.
+It outperformed all state-of-the-art separation logic provers, which can prove at most 71.4% (137/192) of the benchmarks.
+The detailed results is presented below.

 |---------------------------------|-------|-------|---------|---------|---------|---------|
 | Category                        | #Ents | Slide | Asterix | ComSPEN | Cyclist | SDP     |